 Having clearly defined standard operating procedures for every operation that has to be repeated often is a great way to streamline your maintenance operations.

-And I think we can all agree that two additional hours of planned downtime are much more acceptable than a whole day of an unplanned shutdown.
+And I think we can all agree that two additional hours of scheduled downtime are much more acceptable than a whole day of an unplanned shutdown or outage.

 #5) Understand your bottlenecks

 Frequent delivery delays make it hard to keep a stock of needed spare parts?
-Some senior maintenance technicians retired or left the firm so you are working with a younger team that lacks experience and training?
-Working with older assets that need a lot of attention and like to unexpectedly break down?
+Some senior maintenance technicians retired or left the firm, so you are working with a younger team that lacks experience and training?
+Working with older assets that need a lot of attention and like to break down unexpectedly?

 In the context of minimizing planned downtime for preventative maintenance, spare parts, inexperienced/unskilled technicians, and aging assets are the 3 most common bottlenecks you need to schedule around.